 So here are 10 super-budget-friendly family summer vacation ideas for 2020:

 RV camping allows you and your family to explore the country while also adhering to social distancing.
 An RV has all the hallmarks of a hotel at a fraction of the price.
 Camper FAQs help make RV camping and renting easier than one can imagine.
 You can cook, sleep, and even go to the bathroom, all while navigating interesting destinations.

 With many countries opening back up, many natural wonders are reopening and welcoming campers.
 For example, in the US the Grand Canyon Railway RV Park reopened in May.
-What better way to get away from all the hustle and bustle than to visit one of the seven natural wonders of the world?
+What better way to get away from all the hustle and bustle than to visit one of the world’s seven natural wonders?

 Family Summer Camping